jessepav/lacygoill-wiki-backup/tmux/tmux.md

-# ?

-Document the fact that when you detach  from a tmux session, you should quit all Vim instances.
-First, it  doesn't make  sense to  leave an  interactive program  running, while you're absent (it needs interaction from your part).
-Second, our  vim-term plugin  may make  Vim send escape  sequences that  the new terminal from which we'll re-attach will not understand.

-Also, when you re-attach, you should make sure to start Vim from a new shell, so that tmux has a  chance to correctly set `$COLORTERM`; we rely  on the latter to detect xfce4-terminal in vim-term.
-If you start from the same shell, `$COLORTERM` is wrong, and Vim sends sequences which it shouldn't send, then quit Vim, and close the current shell; you need to start a new one, otherwise the terminal would periodically keep printing `Esc [ 2 SPC q` (btw, is this a bug?).

 # How can I make the difference between a tmux server and a tmux client in the output of `$ ps`?

 Look at the process state codes.